JackAdams/meteor-editable-text/README.md

 #### Security

-All changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
+`EditableText.useMethods=false` will mean that all changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
 To control whether certain users can edit text on the client, you can overwrite the function `EditableText.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):

 	EditableText.userCanEdit = function() {
 	  return this.context.user_id === Meteor.userId();
 	}

-It is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.
+In this case, it is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.

+Note: the default setting is `EditableText.useMethods=true`, meaning updates are processed server side and bypass your allow and deny rules.
+If you're happy with this (and you should be), then all you need to do for consistency between client and server permission checks is overwrite the `EditableText.userCanEdit` function in a file that is shared by both client and server.
+Note that this function receives the widget data context as `this` and the collection object as the only parameter.

+    // e.g. If `type` is the editable field, but you want to limit the number of objects in the collection with any given value of `type` to 10
+    EditableText.userCanEdit = function(Collection) {
+	  var count = Collection.find({type:this.context.type}).count(); // `this.context` is a document from `Collection`
+	  return count < 10;
+	}

 #### Roadmap

-~~- Factor out the wysiwyg editor and let it be added optionally via another package~~
+~~Factor out the wysiwyg editor and let it be added optionally via another package~~

+~~Make updates via methods rather than on the client using allow/deny rules~~

-- Clean up code base and make it more readable
+- Clean up and document code base

 - Put in error messages to help developers use the widget successfully